Magnesium Glycinate

 Magnesium Glycinate: What Is, Benefits, Uses, Side Effects, and Deficiency

-Improvement Of Memory
+Improvement of Memory

 Magnesium activates more nerve connections in the brain, contributing to improved memory and increasing concentrationTrusted Source.
 Magnesium also increases neurotransmitter activity, which makes the brain work faster and more efficiently.
 Magnesium combined with glycine additionally influences excellent sleep quality, making the patient able to do tasks that require reproducing information from memory more effectively.